MoA: Supporting Native American Communities

 While donating to the Massachusetts Center for Native American Awareness can help with myriad programming and events, a big focus for the center is education.
 MCNAA’s website explains that American Indians attend post-secondary education at a rate of 17% in comparison to 60% among the total US population.
 Donations will help the center reach its 2021 goal of awarding scholarships to 10 Native American college students for books, college supplies, meals, and transportation fees.

 The Chicago area is located on the ancestral lands of various Indigenous tribes.
 Informed public education and awareness building is critical to the implementation of indigenous rights, and that is everyone's responsibility.
-We can learn how to best support the many nations through local organizations like the Chi-Nations Youth Council, UNITY Midwest, American Indian Center, and Chicago American Indian Community Collaborative—each doing their unique part to foster cultural awareness, and strengthen the community through activism and volunteerism, and education.
+We can learn how to best support the many nations through local organizations like the UNITY Midwest, American Indian Center, and Chicago American Indian Community Collaborative—each doing their unique part to foster cultural awareness, and strengthen the community through activism and volunteerism, and education.

 Since 1983, The Denver Indian Center has been an urban cultural gathering center for the American Indian and Alaska Native community in the Mile High.
 They focus on providing programs that aim to empower families and celebrate Native culture.
 Volunteers can help with everything from assisting with their food bank to volunteering with elders.
 The Denver Indian Family Resource Center is focused on supporting American Indian and Alaska Native children and families by providing culturally responsive services.
 While they are not currently offering volunteer opportunities, you can support them through donations and by staying informed via their email list.

 The Long Beach-based American Indian Changing Spirits provides a culturally relevant, community-based outreach and education recovery program focused on American Indians struggling from drug and alcohol addiction and dependency.
-If you have counseling experience, fill out this form to find out more about volunteer opportunities.
-Everyone else can make a tax deductible donation online.

 While many of its attractions are currently closed because of COVID-19, you can still support the gift shop of the Miccosukee Indian Village showcasing the tribe's arts and culture.
 During normal times, you can visit the Village Museum, which gives visitors a glimpse into the way of life of the Miccosukee tribe as they adapted to the Everglades, highlighting both historical and modern Native American, First Nations, and Aboriginal life.
 Plus, you can watch as brave demonstrators explain centuries-old alligator rituals with their bare hands.